hiyashah2/Flight_Booking/README.md

   - One of the designs was implemented using HTML and CSS, ensuring image optimization and responsiveness.

 ## Conclusion
-This assignment was an interesting and educational experience.
-I hope to become a part of Odysseus Solutions and contribute to creating exceptional digital experiences.
-Regardless of the outcome, I have gained valuable knowledge and skills from this project.
+This assignment was an interesting and educational experience, I have gained valuable knowledge and skills from this project.